Preventing Pain While Raking Leaves

 You should also consider a tool for picking up the leaves once they’re raked into neat piles.
 The last thing you want to do is bend over and using your hands to collect your leaves.
 That takes a long time and will put a significant amount of strain on your back.
 Some better options include:

-• A snow shovel – This can help you pick up large quantities of leaves at a time, reducing the total time needed to complete cleanup.
+- A snow shovel – This can help you pick up large quantities of leaves at a time, reducing the total time needed to complete cleanup.
 However, it becomes harder to pick up leaves the further down the pile you get.

-• Hand rakes – These are like little rakes that you wear on your hands like gloves.
+- Hand rakes – These are like little rakes that you wear on your hands like gloves.
 You can scoop up larger amounts of leaves more effectively than with your bare hands, but you still need to bend over to scoop them up.

-• Leaf grabber tool – This may be the ideal option, as it combines the benefits of the other tools.
+- Leaf grabber tool – This may be the ideal option, as it combines the benefits of the other tools.
 It is basically a large clamp that allows you to grab big scoops of leaves while remaining standing.
 Check out this example we found>>

 Another helpful tool is a leaf blower.
 These can be especially helpful in moving your leaves into smaller, more manageable areas before raking them into neat piles.
 They are also good for moving leaves that have stacked up in hard-to-reach places, like the corners of fences or under swing sets.

 Finally, consider getting a funnel insert for the leaf bags.
 These simple and inexpensive items are designed to prop open bags and stand them upright.
 They also include a large opening at the top to funnel all your leaves into the bag instead of letting half of them drop back to the ground.
+This helps you get more leaves into the bag with each scoop, reducing the amount of time needed to finish cleaning up your yard

 With the right tools, you’ll breeze through your yard cleanup with plenty of time leftover for a celebratory cider!

-Love it or hate it, raking is one of those things that just has to be done when Fall comes around.
+Love it or hate it, raking is one of those things that just has to be done when fall comes around.

 Since you can’t avoid it, you might as well take a few extra moments to make sure you’re doing it right.
 That way, you can go inside when you’re done and enjoy a delicious cup of hot coffee or cocoa.